sidharthramesh-TA/genai/BERT/BERT.md

 ## Finetuning BERT

 pre-training a BERT model allows it to learn syntactic and semantic properties of the language.
-This can be used used for training tasks for subsequent fine tuning - this is called transfer learning as it allows the pretraining knowledge to be transfered to a related application [17].
-Finetuning is done by classification solved by a logistic classifier L to the output embedding of the [CLS] token at position 1 of BERT's last encoder block [17]
+This can be used used for training tasks for subsequent fine tuning.

+Fine tuning allows the model to regress on smaller amount of data for a specific task which leads to better model in less data , less time.
+The entire model, including the pre-trained layers and the new task-specific layers, is trained on the labeled dataset.
+The weights are adjusted to optimize performance on the new task while retaining the language understanding learned during pre-training.
+Fine tuning also generally requires change in architecture like adding a new layer of logistic classifiers.
+The output of this exercise is that the skill learned can be transfered to similar problem types.
+This is called Transfer Learning.
+This ability is the main reason behind the fame for BERT type models.

+`Pre-training + Fine tuning = Transfer learing`

 ![Finetuning BERT](image-7.png)
 4 common finetuning tasks